mikkelnrasmussen/deep_learning_project/README.md

 The results obtained when using training the VAE, VAE+ and classifier models on the HPC are provided in the `results` directory.
 However, as the files containing the final models were too large to upload to GitHub, these are not present.
 This also goes for the progression mpg4 videos created during the training procedure.

 ### The `visualize` directory:
+All scripts utilized to create the visualization for report and evaluate the model performances are provided in the `virualize` directory.
+A handful of different visualization can also be found in the `visualize/results_visualizations`.